 The web interface is helpful for teams with different devices.
 Any phone or tablet can change settings without a special controller.

-The S631 may not match high-end units for complex software systems.
+The S631 may not match high-end units in terms of complex software systems.
 However, it is a great choice when you need a portable rover.
 It offers RTK and PPP features right out of the box.

 Pros